ServiceStack/ServiceStack/ServiceStack.Blazor/tests/ServiceStack.Blazor.Tailwind.Tests/Client/wwwroot/content/prerender.md

 [MainLayout](https://github.com/NetCoreTemplates/blazor-tailwind/blob/main/MyApp.Client/Shared/MainLayout.razor)
-and paste it into [/wwwroot/index.html](https://github.com/NetCoreTemplates/blazor-tailwind/blob/main/MyApp.Client/wwwroot/index.html) where anything between `<div id="app"></div>` which is displayed whilst our Blazor App is loading, before it's replaced with the real App.
+and paste it into [/wwwroot/index.html](https://github.com/NetCoreTemplates/blazor-tailwind/blob/main/MyApp.Client/wwwroot/index.html) where anything between `<div id="app"></div>` is displayed whilst our Blazor App is loading, before it's replaced with the real C# rendered App.

 After which we end up with HTML similar to the structure below: